barrymoana/CNN_CatDog/README.md

 Working Demo: https://huggingface.co/spaces/barrymoana/CNN-Cat-Dog-Classifier

+Can also test model locally by running app.py

 ### Importing Required Libraries

 In this cell, we import all the necessary libraries for the project.
 This includes libraries for file handling (`os`), image manipulation (`PIL`), numerical operations (`numpy`, `pandas`), data visualization (`matplotlib`, `plotly`), and deep learning (`tensorflow`).
 Additionally, we import `train_test_split` from `sklearn` to split our dataset into training and validation sets.